Roman-Supernova-PIT/baltay-fom-estimate-webserver/README.md

 ## Usage

-The program consists of three python scripts, which can either be run directly or using a webserver frontend.
+The program consists of three python scripts, which can either be run directly (requires only python) or using a webserver frontend (requires Docker).
 Usage for the two options is described below.

 ### Webserver frontend